hjkgrp/starter-hugo-research-group/content/tutorials/2011-05-31-calculating-hubbard-u/index.md

 The additional single points in step 2 should each take less than half of the time of the original single point in step 1 because the addition of alpha is only a small perturbation.
 (Note: The key here is to ensure that you can copy over the starting zero-alpha density each time for each non-zero alpha calculation).
-One approach for the file copying step is implemented in the main script, [jobrun.py](..Tutorials/jobrun.py_0.txt "jobrun.py.txt"), and clarified in the variables file, [variables.py](..Tutorials/variables.py_0.txt "variables.py.txt").
-The linear regression is carried out after completion of the SCF runs in[linregress.py](..Tutorials/linregress.py.txt "linregress.py.gz") and the results are written to the file ucalc.dat.
+One approach for the file copying step is implemented in the main script, [jobrun.py](jobrun.py), and clarified in the variables file, [variables.py](variables.py).
+The linear regression is carried out after completion of the SCF runs in [linregress.py](linregress.py) and the results are written to the file ucalc.dat.

 In addition to the standard linear-response U0, the self-consistent extension,Uscf[2], can be determined with these scripts.
-This approach is carried out automatically by setting a range of values of Uin (e.g. 0.5-3.0 eV in 0.5 eV increments) in the file [variables.py](..Tutorials/variables.py_0.txt "variables.py.txt").
+This approach is carried out automatically by setting a range of values of Uin (e.g. 0.5-3.0 eV in 0.5 eV increments) in the file [variables.py](variables.py).